Captive Insurance Companies

 There are several types of captive insurance companies: pure captives, association or group captives, and cell captives.
 A pure captive is owned by 1 parent.
 A pure captive is a created entity for the sole purpose of underwriting risks for the parent and its affiliates, but does not include affiliates whose main purpose is to sell insurance to the general public.

 An association or group captive is owned by several parents, such as those that belong to a trade or association.
-An association or group captive is similar to a pure captive but it underwrites the risks of a group of companies, thus the name.
-Frequently, these captives were referred to as trade association insurance companies or as risk retention groups.
+An association or group captive is like a pure captive but it underwrites the risks of a group of companies, thus the name.
+Frequently, these captives were called trade association insurance companies or as risk retention groups.
 The term risk retention group is a group owned captive organized under the Risk Retention Act.

 Benefits and Drawbacks of Captives

 There are several benefits and drawbacks to captives.
 Benefits include: